startreedata/thirdeye/thirdeye-ui/README.md

 ### `eslint`

-Run ESLint across the project except for files and directories listed in repository root `.eslintignore`
+Run ESLint across the project except for files and directories listed in project root `.eslintignore`

 ```
 $ npm run eslint